My Photo

 This article is based on Michael Michalko’s research into the creative thinking exemplified by Thomas Edison.
 Mr. Michalko is one of the world's foremost experts on creative thinking.

-"Thomas Edison, while pondering how to make a carbon filament, was mindlessly toying with a piece of putty, turning and twisting it in his fingers, when he looked down at his hands, the answer hit him between the eyes: twist the carbon like rope.
 B.F.
 Skinner summarized a first principle of scientific methodologists: when you find something interesting, drop everything else and study it.
 Too many fail to answer opportunity's knock at the door because they have to finish some preconceived plan.
 Creative geniuses do not wait for the gifts of chance; instead, they actively seek the accidental discovery."
-Michalko, p 228, Cracking Creativity: The Secrets of Creative Genius

 You can try many things with your web site that don’t cost you any additional money, just time.
 Take a lesson from Edison's methodology: “You can only fail at something so many times before you are successful.”
+There aren't mistakes, only lessons to be learned.

 Additional Resources: